Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Liveness Verification of Ground Robot Navigation

 \subsubsection{Crossing an Intersection}

-Crossing an intersection before a deadline is more complicated than reaching a waypoint, because the robot may need to wait for the intersection to clear so that it can cross safely.
+Crossing an intersection before a deadline is more complicated than reaching a waypoint, because the robot may need to wait for the intersection to clear so that the robot can cross it safely in the first place.

 \paragraph{Modeling}